On the Integral Part of A-Motivic Cohomology: Introduction

-We are facing two main issues to pursue our analogy: the counterpart of Conjecture \ref{item:conjectureC4} does not hold true, and more seriously, neither is the counterpart of \ref{item:conjectureC5}: the $A$-module $ \Ext^1_{\cO_F}(\mathbbm{1},\underline{M})$ is typically not finitely generated.
-Those facts suggest that the category $\cM_F$ -- even $\cM\cM_F$ -- is {\it too huge} to held a convincing motivic cohomology theory.
-We end this text by presenting a conjectural picture aiming to answer the analogue of \ref{item:conjectureC4} and \ref{item:conjectureC5}. \begin{Definition*}[c.f. \ref{subsec:Hodge-polygon} for details] Let $0\to \underline{M}\to \underline{E} \to \underline{N} \to 0$ be an exact sequence of $A$-motives over $F_{\fp}$.
-We say that $[\underline{E}]$ is regulated if the Hodge polygon of the Hodge-Pink structure attached to $\underline{M}\oplus \underline{N}$ matches the one of $\underline{E}$ (see \cite[\S 6]{pink}).
-We denote by $\Ext^{1,\text{reg}}$ the submodule of regulated extensions. \end{Definition*} We took inspiration for this definition from the work of Pink, more precisely from his notion of {\it Hodge additivity} \cite[\S. 6]{pink}.
-The above definition is motivated by the observation that $\Ext^1_{\cO_F}(\mathbbm{1},\underline{M})$ is non finitely generated whenever $\underline{M}$ is non zero.
-One reason, consequence of Theorem D, stems from the fact that elements of $M_{\cO_F}[\fj^{-1}]$ -- hence the resulting extensions of $\mathbbm{1}$ by $\underline{M}$ obtained from $\iota$ -- might have an arbitrary large pole at $\fj$.
-The notion of regulated extensions exactly prevents this to happen: in Corollary \ref{cor:regulated-extensions-1-M}, we prove that $\iota$ induces an isomorphism of $A$-modules:
+We are facing two main issues to pursue our analogy: the counterpart of Conjecture \ref{item:conjectureC4} does not hold true and, more seriously, neither is the counterpart of \ref{item:conjectureC5}: the $A$-module $ \Ext^1_{\cO_F}(\mathbbm{1},\underline{M})$ is typically not finitely generated.
+Those facts suggest that the category $\cM_F$--and also $\cM\cM_F$--is \emph{too huge} to held a convincing motivic cohomology theory.
+We end this text by presenting a conjectural picture aiming to answer the analogue of \ref{item:conjectureC4} and \ref{item:conjectureC5}. \\

+Pink, in the context of function fields Hodge structures \cite[\S 6]{pink}, is facing a similar issue.
+There, he introduced the notion of \emph{Hodge additivity}, whose counter-part for $A$-motives is as follow. \begin{Definition*}[\emph{cf}. \ref{subsec:Hodge-polygon} for details] Let $0\to \underline{M}\to \underline{E} \to \underline{N} \to 0$ be an exact sequence of $A$-motives over $F$.
+We say that $[\underline{E}]$ is \emph{regulated} if the Hodge polygon of the Hodge-Pink structure attached to $\underline{M}\oplus \underline{N}$ matches the one of $\underline{E}$ (see \cite[\S 6]{pink}).
+We denote by $\Ext^{1,\text{reg}}$ the submodule of regulated extensions. \end{Definition*}

+Pink's intuition for introducing \emph{Hodge additivity} is driven by the inexact feature of the operation assigning to a Hodge-Pink structure its "classical" Hodge structure (\emph{i.e.} the data of its Hodge filtration).
+Although Pink is concerned with computation of Hodge groups, for our purpose this prevents the well-definedness of a \emph{regulator map} from the module of extensions of $A$-motives to that of extensions of "classical" Hodge structures (see Remark \ref{rmk:regulation}). \emph{Regulated extensions} are designed to resolve this point, hence the naming.
+The notion of \emph{regulation} has applications in sequels to this text \cite{gazda2}, \cite{gazda-maurischat-ext}. \\